Liverpool Weekend Days Out

-The viewing gallery is a special experience for everyone, offering 360 degree views of the whole area.
+The viewing gallery is a special experience for everyone, offering 360-degree views of the whole area.
 On a clear day you can even see as far as the Welsh hills and mountains across the River Mersey.
 You can also glimpse the Burbo offshore wind farm off the coast of Crosby to the North, which provides up to 90MW of electricity to the national grid.
-There are some spectacular sights to be seen from up high and the Anglican Cathedral is only one of the famous landmarks you can enjoy in full from the top of the tower, You can have a look at another great shot I took of L1 on my instagram.
+There are some spectacular sights to be seen from up high and the Anglican Cathedral is only one of the famous landmarks you can enjoy in full from the top of the tower.

 The tower once housed a restaurant all the way back to the ’70s where people could enjoy food and scenery of Liverpool from above.
 In 2011 the beacon reopened for the public and has been open for visitors most of the year, including bank holidays.
 There’s no need to book in advance of your visit and tickets are around £5, with concessions available for students, retired citizens and cheaper tickets for children too.

 A top tip is to keep an eye out for special events in the area, as for a certain number of days a year the tower may also be open for some beautiful nighttime viewing of the city.
 For example the Light Night event in May 2016.
 Another obvious hint is to take a decent camera and take a lot of photographs.
 The scenery is absolutely stunning and you will most definitely want to remember it!